isambmi/running-with-oliver-cromwell/README.md

 -->

-This walkthrough is intended for use by the Deng's Bioinformatics Lab, but should be applicable to any environment where a **local** implementation of [Cromwell](https://github.com/broadinstitute/cromwell) server has been deployed.
+This walkthrough is intended for use by the Deng Lab of Bioinformatics at the University of Hawaii Cancer Center, but should be applicable to any environment where a **local** implementation of [Cromwell](https://github.com/broadinstitute/cromwell) server has been deployed.

 ## Dependencies